kingslayer35/Extension-to-view-a-user-s-X-home-feed/README.md

 ## 🛡️ Security Features

-- **Local Session Storage**: Account sessions are stored locally as JSON files
+- **Cloud Session Storage** – Sessions stored in Firebase using service account keys
 - **No Credential Storage**: Passwords are only used for initial authentication
 - **CORS Protection**: Configured for secure cross-origin requests
 - **Error Handling**: Comprehensive error handling for failed requests